Maryland Criminal Law & Court Procedures

 A “Nolo Contendere” plea means that the individual, while not admitting guilt, does not dispute the charge(s).
 This is preferable to a guilty plea because guilty pleas can be used against individuals in later civil lawsuits.
 A nolo contendere should not be entered except pursuant to the advice of an attorney.

 3) Bail At Arraignment

-In many cases the individual is released on your own recognizance or “R.O.R.” (own recognizance) (or supervised OR).
+In many cases, the individual is released on your own recognizance or “R.O.R.” (own recognizance) (or supervised OR).
 Essentially, he/she does not have to pay bail because the court judges that the individual will show up for court appearances on his/her own accord.

 Bail is money paid to the court to ensure that individual’s return to court on all future dates.
 An individual may post bail or him/herself, have someone over 18 years old post it on the individual’s behalf, or use a bondsman.
 The person posting bail assumes full responsibility for the individual’s appearance in court.
-If the defendant fail to appear as required, a warrant will be issued for his/her immediate arrest and the bail will be forfeited.
+If the defendant fails to appear as required, a warrant will be issued for his/her immediate arrest and the bail will be forfeited.

 4) Types Of Bail

 There are several ways in which to post bail, as follows: